 Punky Colour Review

 Simply because I love them, I decided to do a Punky Colour review.
 Since 2013, Punky Colour by Jerome Russell has been my go-to “fun colour” option.
 But what may not be obvious is that I choose colours with intention.
 Colours reflect my season of life, personal goals and spirituality.
+And creative outlets have helped me through my postpartum anxiety recovery.
+The fun colours help me feel more cheerful!

 Does that sound bonkers to you?
-Why, at nearly 30 and with two toddlers, would I choose to wear turquoise, purple, or my latest – lime green – in my hair?
+Why, at 30 and with two toddlers, would I choose to wear turquoise, purple, or my latest – lime green – in my hair?
 I’ll get to that in a bit, but first here are my thoughts on why Punky Colour is my favourite!

 This post contains affiliate links.
 Scroll to the bottom to shop the post from Canada or the U.S.